-(6) Author(s) (corresponding to behaviors of fraudulence or unethical misconduct) shall be alerted with written warning; the institutions affiliated shall be informed thereby.
+(6) Author(s) (corresponding to behaviors of fraudulence or unethical misconduct) shall be alerted with a written warning; the institutions affiliated shall be informed thereby.

 5) Member(s) of the Korean Society of Biological Nursing Science, and paper(s), contributed to the Journal of Korean Society of Biological Nursing Science and found relevant to the violation of research & publication ethics, shall be treated according to follow-up measures determined by the deliberation thereon.

 Original Articles: These are full papers reporting of empirical findings from basic and clinical research studies within the scope of JKBNS.
-These include studies using diverse approaches such as qualitative research, development of instrument, survey research, experimental studies, and information-based studies.
+These include studies using diverse approaches such as qualitative research, development of an instrument, survey research, experimental studies, and information-based studies.

-Review Articles: These include critical presentations of topics of interest to those relevant to theory, practice, and education within biological nursing field.
+Review Articles: These include critical presentations of topics of interest to those relevant to theory, practice, and education within the biological nursing field.
 The details of the literature search methodology should be provided.
 These include meta-analysis or systemic review etc.

 2. Manuscripts must be prepared according to the National Library of Medicine (NLM) Style Guide for Authors (http://www.nlm.gov/citingmedicine).